 One of the most well known national parks in the States, Yosemite is a must-visit destination for anyone visiting the West Coast of the States.
 The area is more than just a great valley, it’s home to some of the most beautiful waterfalls you’ll ever see as well as wide open meadows, majestic sequoia trees, bears and other wildlife as well as incredible hiking opportunities.
 Be sure to see the famed Half Dome and El Capitan while you’re there and take in a spot of hiking to find the best photography opportunities.
 Find out more about Yosemite National Park here.

 When you think of America’s wild west, there’s probably a good chance you may be picturing Monument Valley.
 The iconic landscape of this area has been used in many films like Forrest Gump, National Lampoon’s Vacation, 2001: A Space Odyssey, Thelma and Louise, The Lone Ranger, Mission Impossible II and Back to the Future Part III.
-The red-sand dessert region is on the Arizona-Utab border and forms part of the Navajo Nation Reservation.
+The red-sand dessert region is on the Arizona-Utah border and forms part of the Navajo Nation Reservation.
 Find out more about Monument Valley here.

 Channel Islands National Park

 The Channel Islands National Park comprises five of eight islands off the coast of California.
 The National Park aims to preserve and protect the unique animals, plants and archeological resources found on them, which cannot be found anywhere else on Earth.
 These unique groups came about due to the isolation of the islands, away from the mainland.
 Visit in Spring to catch migrating whales and an abundance of beautiful wildflowers.
-Visitors can experience hiking, camping, kayaking or just photograph the magnificent islands from the mainland, if you’re low on time.
+Visitors can experience hiking, camping, kayaking or just photograph the magnificent islands from the mainland if you’re low on time.
 Find out more about the Channel Islands National Park here.

 Grand Canyon National Park

-Definitely one of the most famous National Parks in the states, a trip to the Grand Canyon is well worth the visit.
+Certainly one of the most famous National Parks in the states, a trip to the Grand Canyon is well worth the visit.
 You’ll find yourself overwhelmed with the beauty of the place and I really recommend you give yourself at least a full day or two to let it all soak in.
 You can camp or stay on-site and the South Rim is home to a great visitor centre, free shuttle bus service and more to help visitors enjoy their stay.
 Take in a sunrise and sunset at the park, hike down to the bottom of the canyon, marvel at its beauty and explore the abundance of hiking trails available to you.
 Find out more about Grand Canyon National Park here.

 Point Reyes offers fantastic views of a dramatic coastline just itching to be explored and photographed.
 You’ll find it home to big waves smashing up against the rocky headland as well as open grassy areas, hillsides and ridges, beaches and loads of native plants and animals.
 Lying North-West of San Francisco, it’s the perfect spot to escape the big cities and reconnect with nature in a very beautiful way.
 Find out more about Point Reyes here.

 The Castle Mountains are tucked between the Nevada state line and the Mojave National Preserve.
 The 21,000 acres of mountains are home to Joshua tree forests, grasslands and stunning natural landscapes.
-You’ll find the area perfect for moody desert photographs with Joshua trees in the foreground and the jagged mountain tops in the background.
+You’ll find the area perfect for moody desert photographs with Joshua trees in the foreground and the jagged mountaintops in the background.
 The area used to be home to gold mining, but this ceased when the price of gold plummeted.
 Find out more about Castle Mountains here.

 Santa Monica Mountains

 You’ll find the Santa Monica Mountains home to hundreds of miles of hiking trails waiting for you to explore them.
 These coastal mountains run parallel to the ocean, making them the perfect spot to find hidden viewpoints and discover unforgettable views all for yourself.
 Given how close they are to LA, they’re visited by loads of people too.
-Don’t let that turn you off though, because you can access some pretty amazing beaches by visiting.
+Don’t let that turn you off though because you can access some pretty amazing beaches by visiting.
 Find out more about Santa Monica Mountains here.

 Joshua Tree National Park